 Louisiana has its own standard co-parenting guidelines.
-Each Parish will varies on the specific language.
+Each Parish will vary on the specific language.
 Attorney James Graham’s office gives an example of Jefferson Parish’s standards here.

 In summary, it’s best to approach co-parenting as helping your kids go through the divorce situation as healthy as possible.